MichielDerhaeg/fundeps/notes.md

 Text TODOs
 ==========

-  * talk about flattening givens

-  * talk about evidence reflected substitution (coTy)

   * mention no kinds in source

   * don't forget wel-formedness rules, etc for haskell and system fc in